gzocche/PandasSchemaster/docs/SCHEMA_GENERATION.md

    ```
    ImportError: No module named 'pandasschemaster'
    ```
-   Solution: Ensure PandasSchema is installed and in Python path
+   Solution: Ensure PandasSchemaster is installed and in Python path

 ### Debug Mode
 Enable verbose logging for troubleshooting: